 More complex structures based on the GMR or TMR effect, with cross-axis anisotropy, can lead to much improved results and significantly increased performance of this kind of sensor.
 The results of this work may also be used to detect magnetic nanoparticles instead of U-shaped stripes on PHR sensor branches.
 They may be viewed as extra sources of the magnetic field that could cause the bridge to become unbalanced.
-Subsequent research endeavours may concentrate on intricate sensor configurations.
+Subsequent research endeavors may concentrate on intricate sensor configurations.

-6.2.
+6.3.
 Development of a Single Trace GMR Based Device for Non-Contacting DC/AC Current Measurement

-6.2.1.
+6.3.1.
 Characterization of the GMR-based Current Sensor

 In this study, a practical method that will significantly increase the sensitivity and accuracy of a GMR sensor by proper design of the circuit that produces the magnetic field is presented.
-The work in this subchapter is part of the published authored work [20].
+The work in this subchapter is part of the published authored work in [20].
 The novelty of this setup consists in a double differential measurement setup with adjustable permanent magnet biasing field.
-The current I from the conducting traces generates a magnetic field, whose component $B_x$ will be detected by the GMR sensor.
+The working principle in illustrated in Figure 4.10 a, c.
+The current I from the conducting traces generates a magnetic field, whose component $B_r$ will be detected by the GMR sensor.